 - 3 Long Put 460 Apr 20 (Underlying: ABC): Buying 3 contracts of this option gives the owner the right to sell 300 shares of ABC for $460 before the end of the 20th of April.

 - 10 Short Put 110 Sep 21 (Underlying XYZ): Selling 10 contracts of this put option, could lead to the obligation to buy 1000 shares of XYZ for $110.
-The seller has to sell these shares for that price if the buyer of that option chooses to exercise his options.
+The seller of the option has to buy these shares for that price if the buyer of that option chooses to exercise his options.

-- 1 Short Call 55 Jul 20 (Underlying: EFG): Selling 1 contract of this call option, potentially gives the seller the obligation to buy 100 shares of EFG for $55.
+- 1 Short Call 55 Jul 20 (Underlying: EFG): Selling 1 contract of this call option, potentially gives the seller the obligation to sell 100 shares of EFG for $55.
 This depends on what the buyer of this option does.
-If he exercises his option, the seller will have to buy the shares.
+If he exercises his option, the seller will have to sell the shares.

 The Option Chain